CultivateHQ/cultivateHQ.com/source/posts/2015-10-16-phoenix-elm-4.md

 ## Summary

 Our View is now closer to what we want to be working with, thanks to introducing a Model.
-In [Part 5](/posts/phoenix-elm-5) we'll introduce Type Annotations.
+In Part 5, coming soon, we'll introduce Type Annotations.

+We'll be announcing the rest of the tutorial on Twitter ([@cultivatehq](https://twitter.com/cultivatehq) using hashtag [#phoenixelm](https://twitter.com/hashtag/phoenixelm?src=hash)), so keep an eye out for updates!